 We offer a convenient, inexpensive option for obtaining the Professional Development Hours (PDHs) you need to maintain your license.
 Our videotape, DVD, audiotape and CD courses, produced by various engineering organizations, provide high quality continuing education at a fraction of the cost of attending live seminars or classes.

 It is our understanding that

-North Carolina, Louisiana, Florida, New York, Indiana and Maryland are the only states currently utilizing the
+North Carolina, Louisiana, Florida, New York, Indiana, Maryland and New Jersey are the only states currently utilizing the

 Approved Sponsor approach.
 In North Carolina and Louisiana, engineers are not required to take courses from Approved Sponsors, but

 if they do, they are assured that the courses will be accepted by the

 Board.
 In Florida, New York, Indiana, Maryland and New Jersey, engineers are required to take courses from an approved Continuing Education Provider.
 Our Florida Provider Number is 0003547.